georchestra/geonetwork/docs/eng/developer/source/xml_services/metadata_xml_services.rst

   authenticated or his profile has no rights to execute the service.
 Returned 401 HTTP code

-- Metadata not found (error id: metadata-not-found) if not exists a metadata record with the identifier provided
+- **Metadata not found (error id: metadata-not-found)** if not exists a metadata record with the identifier provided

-- ERROR: insert or update on table "operationallowed" violates foreign key 'operationallowed_operationid_fkey », if an operation identifier provided is not valid
+- **ERROR: insert or update on table "operationallowed" violates foreign key 'operationallowed_operationid_fkey »**, if an operation identifier provided is not valid

-- ERROR: insert or update on table "operationallowed" violates foreign key 'operationallowed_groupid_fkey », if a group identifier provided is not valid
+- **ERROR: insert or update on table "operationallowed" violates foreign key 'operationallowed_groupid_fkey »**, if a group identifier provided is not valid

 Massive update privilegies (metadata.massive.update.privileges)